Every quarter, I recap the past, present, and future of my personal journey and the voyage of Value of Simple.

 So Grant, Clark, and my lovely lady will travel to Portland with me before WDS starts to get a family vacation in.
 Will I see you out there in July?

 Let me know in the comments if you don't see something around the corner you were hoping to see.

-Thanks for being interested enough in me and Value of Simple to read this report!
+And thanks for being interested enough in me and Value of Simple to read this Pulse Check!